-List the overall actions that the Robot can complete.
+List the overall actions that the Robot is capable of completing.
 These should include scoring actions as well as other positioning and defensive operations.
-The Robot does not have to do accomplish all these in every program but should be demonstrable in at least one autonomous program.
+The Robot does not have to do accomplish all these in every program, but should be demonstrable in at least one autonomous program.